 Arts & Museums

-The Shaker Heritage Society is a non-profit organization founded with an aim to promote and preserve the very first Shaker settlement of the nation.
-The members of this society undertake variety of activities and events to educate and inform people about the Shakers, their culture and other facts.
+The Shaker Movement or more technically the United Society of Believers in Christ's Second Appearing, was an offshoot branch of the Quakers and in this part of upstate NY, Watervliet (present-day Colonie) was called home.
+Today, the Shaker Heritage Society is a non-profit organization that aims to promote and preserve this very first Shaker settlement in the nation.
+The society holds different activities and events to educate people about the Shakers, their culture and other facts.
 Craft fairs, workshops, concerts, dramas and much more are organized throughout the year.
-For more details, check their website.

 The Arts Center offers classes, performances & events, The Memoir Project, family Sundays, and a gallery.

 A museum of Rensselaer County history with over 40,000 artifacts and related materials.
 They have a large research library with photographs, genealogical materials, church, business and civic organization records.

 The main office building of Burden Iron Works, functions as a museum getting visitors acquainted with industrialization process that changed Troy in the 19th Century.
 The building, constructed in the 1880s, is a red brick structure with a prominent octagonal cupola perched atop it.
 The exhibits on display are artifacts that were once used in the manufacturing of iron.
 Visits to Burden Iron Works Museum are by appointment only, call ahead for further details.